 Address: Beyazıt Mh., 34126 Fatih/Istanbul, Turkey

-Blue Mosque during Friday Prayers
+Blue Mosque During Friday Prayers

 After the Friday prayers, as a family, we went exploring around The Blue Mosque, where we saw the Hippodrome of Constantinople, Serpentine Column, Obelisk of Theodosius and had the opportunity to shop around the Arasta Bazaar.
-This place was a bit like the spice bazaar, where there sell spices, Turkish clothing and other old items but with a higher price.
+This place was a bit like the spice bazaar, where they sell spices, Turkish clothing and other old items but with a higher price.

 Overall, I simply loved sitting down whilst admiring the views of the fountain in between Hagia Sophia and Blue Mosque as I managed to capture many beautiful landscapes.
 Also, experiencing the nightlife at the Blue Mosque was really calm hearing the waterfalls and noticing the views of the beautiful Mosque and colourful fountain.

 On our last days, we visited two extraordinary looking mosque, where one of them ‘Nuruosmaniye’.
 Based on the neighbourhood of Eminou.
 We saw this on our visit to look for Suleymaniye Mosque, very close to the Grand Bazaar, there is an underground, which leads straight into the Grand Bazaar.
-Funnily enough, we did not know where that tunnel leads but we went through it and spent hours shopping and exploring the Grand Bazaar.
+Funnily enough, we did not know where that tunnel led but we went through it and spent hours shopping and exploring the Grand Bazaar.

 Address: Ç. Nuruosmaniye Cad.
 No:26 34120 Fatih, İstanbul